top of page

 With the slightly overcast clouds over the monument, it was quite the sight to behold.

 As we made our way back to the city, we decided to step out for a stroll.
-Just a mile away from our hotel was the iconic Republic Square of Yerevan.
+Just a mile away from our hotel was the iconic Republic Square of Yerevan travel guide highlights.
 This part of the city is actually established when Armenia was part of the Soviet Union.
 The theme was a sort of "new look" Armenia.
 You cannot miss the pink tuff stones that line these streets.

 After that workout, we headed straight for lunch at a local restaurant on the way to the airport.